-Researchers find basal forebrain controls decision-making speed in rodentsMarch 19th, 2014 in Neuroscience /
+Researchers find basal forebrain controls decision-making speed in rodentsMarch 19, 2014 in Medicine & Health / Neuroscience

 Neural activity in the basal forebrain (BF) leads to a faster and more precise response to reward-based stimuli in rats, report Irene Avila and Shih-Chieh Lin of the National Institute on Aging at NIH, in the March 18, 2014 issue of PLOS Biology.